Health Professions: Health Information Management FAQ

 I enter the HIM program?

 BIO 141, ENG 111 and MTE 5 or higher are pre-requisites for the program and must be taken prior to admission.
-Other general education courses, such as SDV 101, HLT 143 and 144 as well as your Humanities, Health/Physical Education elective and Social Science electives may also be taken prior to admission if time permits.
+Other general education courses, such as SDV 101,and HLT 143, as well as your Humanities, Health/Physical Education elective and Social Science electives may also be taken prior to admission if time permits.

 - How long will it take to complete